 Groin pain not caused by an injury to the groin may be coming from other parts of the body.
 This is called radiating, or referred, pain.
 Pulled muscles, ligaments, or tendons in the leg may cause symptoms in the groin.
-It is important to look for other causes of groin pain when you have not had an injury.
+It's important to look for other causes of groin pain when you haven't had an injury.

 - Legg-Calve-Perthes disease.
-This condition affects the blood supply and proper placement of the head of the femur in the hip socket.
+It affects the blood supply and proper placement of the head of the femur in the hip socket.

 - Developmental dysplasia of the hip (DDH).
-This condition is caused by abnormal development of the hip joint.
-The femur may fit loosely into the hip socket (subluxation) or be completely out of the hip socket.
+It's caused by abnormal development of the hip joint.
+The femur may fit loosely into the hip socket (subluxation).
+Or it may be completely out of the hip socket.

 - Swelling (inflammation) of the lining of the joint space of the hip (toxic synovitis).